-The Group strictly implemented prudent cost and cash flow management in order to ensure the continuous operation of the Group.
+The Group strictly implemented prudent cost and cash flow management in order to ensure the continuous operation.
 During the Year, the Group met its funding requirements in ordinary and normal course of business with cash flow generated from operations, banking facilities and debt financing.
 The management believes that the Group's current cash and cash equivalents, together with available credit facilities and expected cash flow from operations, will be sufficient to satisfy the current operational requirements of the Group.

-During the year ended 31 December 2022, the Group's net cash outflow used in operating activities was approximately HK\$171,000,000.
-As at 31 December 2022, the Group's inventory level decreased to approximately HK\$497,000,000 as compared to approximately HK\$624,000,000 as at 31 December 2021.
+During the year ended 31 December 2023, the Group's net cash outflow used in operating activities was approximately HK\$16,000,000.
+As at 31 December 2023, the Group's inventory level decreased to approximately HK\$415,000,000 as compared to approximately HK\$497,000,000 as at 31 December 2022.

-As at 31 December 2022, bank and other borrowings of the Group amounted to approximately HK\$1,198,000,000.
-The bank and other borrowings were sourced from Hong Kong and Mainland China, with 48% denominated in Hong Kong dollars and 52% in Renminbi.
+As at 31 December 2023, bank and other borrowings of the Group amounted to approximately HK\$1,189,000,000.
+The bank and other borrowings were sourced from Mainland China and Hong Kong, with 54% denominated in Renminbi and 46% in Hong Kong dollars.
 The Group's bank and other borrowings are predominantly subject to floating interest rates and fixed interest rates.

-As at 31 December 2022, the Group's bank balances and cash amounted to approximately HK\$401,000,000, of which 38% was denominated in Renminbi, 26% in Hong Kong dollars, 19% in Euros, 16% in United States dollars and the remaining 1% in other currencies.
+As at 31 December 2023, the Group's bank balances and cash amounted to approximately HK\$204,000,000, of which 57% was denominated in Renminbi, 16% in Euros, 16% in United States dollars, 10% in Hong Kong dollars and the remaining 1% in other currencies.

 The Group continued to maintain prudent financial management policies during the Year.
-As at 31 December 2022, the Group's gearing ratio, defined as net bank borrowings (other than payables in ordinary course of business) over total equity, increased to 58% (31 December 2021: 42%) and its current ratio was 0.50 (31 December 2021: 0.56).
+As at 31 December 2023, the Group's gearing ratio, defined as net bank borrowings (other than payables in ordinary course of business) over total equity, increased to 89% (31 December 2022: 58%) and its current ratio was 0.56 (31 December 2022: 0.50).